aseemsahoo/CoWIN-application/README.md

 # Instructions
-For running the .exe file successfully, paste the database folderin C: drive
+For running the .exe file successfully, paste the database folder in C: drive

 The location should be: C:/database/mydb.db